BitEU/Buy/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the Buy it For Life Wiki!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This is an utter shitshow and I am sure I am going to change the project framework 5-6 times before I find a good and working one.
+Please, bare with us while I stumble about.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information.

 .. note::

    This project is under active development.
+And BOY is that an understatement!
+We're in pre-alpha, baby!

 Contents
 --------

 .. toctree::

-   usage
-   api
+   Kitchen
+   Bathroom/Laundry/Bedroom
+   Clothing
+   Utility Closet, Housewares, and Trash Cans Furniture, Doors, and Decor
+   Electrical and Electronics
+   Sporting Goods
+   Office Goods
+   Yard Care, Outdoor and Workshop Tools and Machines Transportation
+   Disaster Preparedness and Outdoorsmanship Adhesives, Item Care, Lubricant, and Treatment
+   Self Defense and Security
+   Tape, Rope, Sewing, Sealant, and Glue
+   PPE
+   Toys and Gifts